 Voltage drop in the transmission lines is proportional to the current flowing through it and its resistance to the current flow.
 Hence reducing stepping up the voltage and reducing current helps in reducing the voltage drop and improving voltage regulation.

 Reduce the cost of power transmission

 Transmission lines are sized based on the maximum current they must carry.
-Based on the current the area of cross section of the conductor changes.
-If an amount of power is transmitted at lower voltage the size of conductor required is much higher than the same required for power transmission at higher voltages.
-Hence transmission of power at higher voltages enables reduction in conductor required for the same.
-Reduction in conductor facilitates reduction of conductor cost.
+Based on the current area of cross-section of the conductor changes.
+If an amount of power is transmitted at the lower voltage the size of conductor required is much higher than the same required for power transmission at higher voltages.
+Hence transmission of power at higher voltages enables a reduction in conductor required for the same.
+Reduction in conductor facilitates the reduction of conductor cost.

-In short, transmission of power at high voltages can help achieving lesser power loss, lesser voltage drops, improved system efficiency and reduction in overall cost of power transmission.
+In short, transmission of power at high voltages can help achieving lesser power loss, lesser voltage drops and at the same time improves system efficiency and reduces overall cost of power transmission.

 Transformers are used for step up and step down of voltages in a power system.
 Read more about transformers